The Perils of a Bull Market

 What's in a Name?

 When stock markets are declining and investors wish for a rally as eagerly as teenagers wish for summer vacation, it's hard to stay upbeat.
-It requires patience (which is boring) and discipline (which is difficult).
+Staying upbeat requires patience (which is boring) and discipline (which is difficult).
 Every stock investor is familiar with the woes and worries of a bear market.
 When nobody's making money except the short sellers, most of us just curl up into a ball and get depressed.

 That's the case even if you follow the Cabot growth investing disciplines, which tell you to cut your losses short, move to cash and work on your watch list.
-Even if you're not losing much money, sitting on the sidelines just isn't much fun.
+Even if you're not losing money, sitting on the sidelines just isn't much fun.

-So here is a short list of the biggest challenges of bull markets, plus a little advice about how to deal with them.
+Here is a short list of the biggest challenges of bull markets, plus a little advice about how to deal with them.
 (Remember: I'm a growth investor, so this may be a little aggressive for the committed long-term devotee of buy-and-hold value principles.)

-Picking the Stock -- When the market is rallying, there are always more attractive targets than your hypothetical portfolio has positions.
+When the market is rallying, there are always more attractive targets than your hypothetical portfolio has positions.
 A quick look at the best charts from January will definitely have your head reeling.
 So how do you decide which stocks to jump on in such a target-rich environment?

 First, you need to get a picture of the perfect stock in your head.
 You want it to have a chart that shows strong price advances, indicating that it's being bid up by enthusiastic investors.
 You also want to see rising trading volume, which is often a good indication that institutional investors are in the hunt.

-Pulling the Trigger -- Once you've selected a stock that's hitting on all three of these cylinders, you need to decide when to actually buy it.
+Once you've selected a stock that's hitting on all three of these cylinders, you need to decide when to actually buy it.
 (Remember that the moment you buy a stock is your moment of maximum exposure, so you need to protect yourself from sudden pullbacks.
 Stocks that move up quickly can move the other way with equal speed.)

 Stocks that are vaulting up the charts will often either correct sharply or trade sideways for a while as they wait for new buyers to push them higher.
 A dip to the stock's 25-day moving average will often lead to a new advance, and is a fairly reliable buy point.
 So is a stock's first dip to its 50-day.
 Watching for these moves and "buying on the dips" can get you into a stock at a useful discount.